thir13en/typescript-training/README.md

 we don't set this array, then all files with the typescript extension will be compiled if they are not in the exclude array.
 Exclude array has MORE priority than includes array.

+### How to make sure a function receives a certain execution context?
+We set an argument, which is a Typescript reserved word, as this: functionName(this: ContextType), this argument does not have to be passed later and Typescript knows it is a context binding.